Paul Friedländer (philologist)

-Paul Friedländer (March 21, 1882, Berlin – December 10, 1968, Los Angeles) was a German philologist specializing in classical literature.
+Paul Friedländer (March 21, 1882, Berlin – December 10, 1968, Los Angeles) was a German philologist specializing in classical literature and UCLA professor.

+Biography

 He studied under Ulrich von Wilamowitz-Moellendorff at the University of Berlin.
 In 1911 he became a Privatdozent and from 1914 Associate Professor in Berlin, becoming a Professor at Marburg University (1920), University of Halle (1932).

-In 1935, the Nazi regime forced him to resign and in 1938 he was detained in a concentration camp.
-After his release, he came to the United States, where he taught first at and Johns Hopkins University (1939), as a lecturer and at UCLA (1940–1945 as a lecturer, 1945– as a professor).
+In 1935, the antisemite policies of the Nazi regime forced him to resign; in 1938 he was detained in the Sachsenhausen-Oranienburg concentration camp.
+After his release, he managed to escape Germany and emigrated to the United States.

+In the United States, he taught at Johns Hopkins University in 1939, and later as a lecturer and at UCLA (1940–1945 as a lecturer, after 1945 as a professor).